unicornlaunching/CodingStarterPack/Lab2.md

 # we can display an item in our grocery list like this
 print(grocery_list[0])
+#notice that the first item in a list is stored in the zero position. coders don't like to waste space, so everything starts at zero for them.
+Just ask Peter Thiel who wrote Zero To One, which is a key part of the Venture Capitalist Starter Pack.

 for count, value in enumerate(grocery_list):
      print("The ", count, " position of grocery_list stores ", value)

 ~~~